barabasz/lib/README.md

 # lib

-Common libraries for zsh shell scripts
+Libraries for zsh shell scripts.

-Requires zsh 5.9+, will not work in bash
+Requires zsh 5.9+, will not work in bash.